 Spending time outdoors has been a key part of my physical and spiritual life for as long as I can remember.
 I grew up camping with friends in the mountains around Juneau, Alaska.
 When college and the Church took me to Arkansas I discovered the amazing Ouachita National Forest just few miles from my front door.
-Riding and bikepacking in the woods brings me joy, especially when I get to share the experience with others.
+Hiking and riding in the woods brings me joy, especially when I get to share the experience with others.

 I hope you will find some inspiration for your own journey.
-Drop me a line.